catamphetamine/easy-react-form/README.md

   * `reset()` — resets the form.

-Upon form submission, if any of its fields is invalid, then that field will be automatically scrolled to and focused, and the actual form submission won't happen.
+Upon form submission, if any one of its fields is invalid, then that field will be automatically scrolled to and focused, and the actual form submission won't happen.

 ### Field